jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/3-18 Step 3 - Attribution.md

     Creator names: Wikipedia Authors

-For more information on what to include in your attribution.txt file, see [For your attribution.txt](https://github.com/instructlab/taxonomy/blob/main/CONTRIBUTING.md#for-your-attributiontxt-file) file in CONTRIBUTING.md.
+For more information on what to include in your attribution.txt file, see [For your attribution.txt](https://github.com/instructlab/taxonomy/blob/main/CONTRIBUTING.md#for-your-attributiontxt-file) on the InstructLab Github site.

-If you want to contribute information back to the main model then you must have an attribution.txt file for your submission.
+When contributing information to a model, then you must have an attribution.txt file for your submission.